markjprice/cs8dotnetcore3/errata.md

 Should be:
 "This method waits for the user to press a key or key combination that is then returned as a `ConsoleKeyInfo` value."
 ## Page 114 - Writing a function that returns a value
-In Step 2, the code block calls a method named RunSalesTax.
-The method name should be RunCalculateTax:
+In Step 2, the code block calls a method named `RunSalesTax`.
+The method name should be `RunCalculateTax`:
 ```
 // RunTimesTable();
 RunCalculateTax()